ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 fixed this issue.

-This requirement does not imply that the algorithm should react to packet losses in exactly the same way as the classic congestion control algorithms (e.g., {{!RFC5681}}).
+This requirement does not imply that the algorithm should react to packet losses in exactly the same way as current standards-track congestion control algorithms (e.g., {{!RFC5681}}).

 ### Fairness within the Proposed Congestion Control Algorithm